sadiqshittu/sadiqshittu.github.io/_pages/about.md

 I am a second-year doctoral student at the University of Tennessee’s [USER Lab](https://userlab.utk.edu/), advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
 My research focuses on key management across various systems, aiming to uncover generalizable design principles for designing future usable and secure key management systems.
 Currently, my work centers on:

-* **Git Commit Signing (Software Supply Chain Security):** Exploring how developers use cryptographic keys to establish code provenance in Git.
+* **Commit Signing :** Exploring how developers use cryptographic keys to establish code provenance in Git.
-* **mTLS (Decentralized Authentication):** Investigating the key management challenges that emerge when users are tasked with directly managing their own credentials for TLS authentication.
+* **mTLS :** Investigating the key management challenges that emerge when users are tasked with directly managing their own credentials for TLS authentication.
+* **PGP :** Evaluating how modern resources assist users with PGP key management.

 # <i class="fas fa-fw fa-star"></i> Highlights